 - filing a written revocation with the Secretary of United at the following address: 63 Highway 515, P.O.
-Box 398, Blairsville, Georgia 30514; - filing a duly executed proxy bearing a later date; or - appearing in person and voting by ballot at the annual meeting.
+Box 398, Blairsville, Georgia 30514; - filing a duly executed proxy bearing a later date; or - appearing in person and electing to vote by ballot at the annual meeting.